 Bonus duels with the 30 cards ‘Grass’ build (no commentary)

 According to my estimation of the strength of the deck, if you play flawlessly – which is not an easy thing to do - you will probably reach the top cut with it in a tournament and there is a good chance that you will win money.
-If many more players would use this deck in tournaments, I see the possibility of it becoming at least a tier 3 deck.
+If you make more than a few misplays in a tournament, you would probably not get far, as the deck seems quite unforgiving of misplays.
+If more players would use this deck in tournaments, I see the possibility of it becoming at least a tier 3 deck again.
+(The deck appeared as tier 3 on the tier list in week 9 of 2019 for one week.)
 Many people who have given the deck a try have found it fun to use.
 Since not many people have used it competitively, it may be possible to further optimize it.
 Future release of synchro monsters will improve this deck compared to meta decks that do not make use of synchro summoning.
-The flexibility of its back row choices helps this deck stay relevant.
+The flexibility of this deck’s strategy during a duel and its back row choices helps this deck stay relevant.